 In my experience, the EarFun Free 2 provides a passable amount of both bass and treble, although the upper treble edges are thin at times.
 Unfortunately the middle range is a bit lacking, which results in audio output that simultaneously feels full yet flat.

 But if you're shopping in this price range, audio quality is going to be in the dumps across the board.
 It's unreasonble to expect high-quality audio at this tier, especially from true wireless earbuds.

 Sound quality is also an issue with the built-in microphone for voice calls.
 While one of the main features of the EarFun Free 2 is voice isolation and background noise suppression, there's a trade-off.

 Namely, you won't sound quite like yourself when using these earbuds as microphones.
 I made a few calls and was consistently told that I sounded thinner, higher-pitched, and sometimes even nasally.
 In all cases, I was told that I sounded like a different person.

 But the background noise suppression is good.
 Despite a loud air conditioner running in my room, everyone on my calls could hear me just fine and didn't even know there was an AC in the background.

 The EarFun Free 2: Our Verdict

 Sadly, the EarFun Free 2 don't have active noise-cancelation.
 For that, you'll need to look into the EarFun Free Pro (which we also reviewed) or the EarFun Air Pro (which is the better version of the Free Pro).

 But the EarFun Free 2 are a solid option for anyone who's in the market for true wireless earbuds and doesn't care too much about actual audio quality.
 They're comfortable, portable, and affordable.

-They’ll be my go-to recommendation for friends and family who are thinking about grabbing their first pair of true wireless earbuds.
-They’re also cheap enough that you can buy a pair solely to take on trips, or to keep as backup in case your main earbuds break.
+These are my go-to recommendation for friends and family who are thinking about grabbing their first pair of true wireless earbuds.
+They're also cheap enough that you can buy a pair solely to take on trips, or to keep as backup in case your main earbuds break.